Middle Swan - Herne Hill

 Educational outcomes in Middle Swan - Herne Hill fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 16.3%, significantly lower than the Australian average of 30.4%.
 Bachelor degrees are most common at 11.2%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.9%).
-Vocational credentials are prominent, with 39.4% of residents aged 15+ holding them - advanced diplomas at 10.4% and certificates at 29.0%.
+Vocational credentials are held by 39.4% of residents aged 15+, with advanced diplomas at 10.4% and certificates at 29.0%.
 Educational participation is high, with 27.2% currently enrolled in formal education: 8.7% in primary, 8.3% in secondary, and 3.5% in tertiary education.

 Seven schools operate within Middle Swan - Herne Hill, educating approximately 3,605 students.
-These schools demonstrate typical Australian school conditions (ICSEA: 957) with balanced educational opportunities.
+The area has typical Australian school conditions (ICSEA: 957) with balanced educational opportunities.
 There are four primary and three secondary schools serving distinct age groups.
 The area functions as an education hub with 55.2 school places per 100 residents, significantly above the regional average of 15.7, attracting students from surrounding communities.
 Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education